 Just a few hours to our southwest on the Gulf coast, lies an “Old Florida” town that is home to some amazing Florida wildlife.
 When the temperatures drop in the winter, Manatees head from the Gulf to Crystal River, one of the few places you can actually SWIM with manatees!
 I was lucky enough to get the opportunity to swim with the manatees when I was in highschool and it was an unforgetable experience.
 What a neat thing to be able to do with your kids and a great way for them to learn a little about Florida wildlife and some Florida history too.

 There are many businesses that offer manatee excursions.
 I will link to one here based on recent good reviews.
 Costs seem to run about $45 dollars for snorkel and wet suit.
 For kids not old enough to suit up and swim with these gentle giants, plenty of places just offer boat cruises for viewing.
 Afterwards, stop by the Shoppes of Heritage Village in historic downtown Crystal River to browse some local shops and eateries!
 Remember this is better to do November- March!

 8. Tube the Ichatucknee

-This a great ,relaxing, beautiful tour of untouched Florida nature.
-Head to the Ichatucknee, rent a tube and float away a hot summer day in the the cold, crystal clear water.
+This a great, relaxing, beautiful tour of untouched Florida nature.
+Head to the Ichatucknee, rent a tube and float away a hot summer day in the cold, crystal clear water.
 Located very close to Lake City, this is a great day trip from Jacksonville.
 I feel like this was a Florida tradition growing up.
 Tubes, rafts, kayaks, etc. can be rented from various rental companies such as this one.
-For smaller kids, I would recommend a raft or a tube with a bottom as the water really is cold and your kids will have blue lips before you know it if they have to be in the water for a while.
+For smaller kids, I would recommend a raft or a tube with a bottom as the water really is cold and your kids will have blue lips before you know it if they are in the water for a while.
 Also, don’t forget to rent or bring life jackets!

 9. See the Mermaids at Weeki Wachee Springs